 The number is treated the opposite by Hamilton’s Colgate University, New York, where the university was founded with just $13 and 13 men.
 The university has 13 prayers and articles.
 In the U.S., the country was originally made up of 13 British colonies on the mainland.
 The U.S. flag contains 13 stripes, 7 red, and 6 white.
 The United States Great Seal has 13 stars.
 The chest shield placed at the eagle’s front contains 13 stripes.
 The left talon of the eagle contains 13 arrows.
 The right talon has 13 olive leaves and 13 olives.
 The scroll showing the national motto, which is “E Pluribus Unum,” held in the eagle’s beak, contains 13 letters.

 Indians don’t like the number 26 and view it as an unlucky number.
 The date, the 26th, is connected with tsunamis, terrorist attacks, and earthquakes.

 In Afghanistan, the number 39 is unlucky because the sound is like ”morda-gow,” which when translated means ”dead cow.”

 Lucky numbers in different cultures

-In Korea, number 7 is considered lucky and is used in gambling terminology.
-Also it is lucky in Britain, Netherlands, United States and France.
-But in Thailand and Vietnam number 7 is unlucky.
+In Korea, the number 7 is considered lucky and is used in gambling terminology.
+Also, it is lucky in Britain, Netherlands, United States, and France.
+But in Thailand and Vietnam, number 7 is unlucky.

 The Chinese like number 8 because when it is translated to bā, this sounds similar to the Chinese word fā.
 The meaning of this is to generate wealth.
 An example of this can be found in Beijing where the August 2008 Summer Olympics were held.
 It officially began at 08:08:08 in local time.